-Costs, either direct or indirect, related to recipient medical care management (i.e., development of physician protocols for disease management, utilization review activities, case management costs and medical information management systems).
+Costs, either direct or indirect, related to recipient medical care management (i.e., development of physician protocols for disease management, utilization review activities, case management costs, and medical information management systems).

-The DHCFP will review Medical Administrative Costs for reasonability and in the context of the benefit received by the client and the DHCFP (i.e., is the cost of developing physician protocols for disease management less than or equal to the fiscal and health outcome benefit received).
+DHCFP will review Medical Administrative Costs for reasonability and in the context of the benefit received by the client and DHCFP (i.e., is the cost of developing physician protocols for disease management ≤ the fiscal and health outcome benefit received).